Drala Meditation Hikes

 What To Bring

-Mountain weather has many more variables than weather at lower elevations, such as the environs of Atlanta.
-Generally, the temperature where we will be hiking will run 5-10 degrees cooler than Atlanta.
-Appropriate clothing for a variety of changing weather conditions should always be carried when hiking in the mountains, including rain gear.
-Solid, water resistant footwear appropriate for good traction, wet and muddy conditions is highly recommended.
-Bring your own water/drinks, trail snacks, lunch - which will be on the trail, toilet necessities; and a pack to haul your gear.
-Bring clothing to cover a range of temperatures, from cool mornings, to windy ridges, to warm sunny afternoons.
-Bug spray, sun screen, and hat/cap may be needed.
-Cameras and binoculars can add to your hike experience.
-Something to sit upon wet ground is highly recommended.
+Supportive, water resistant footwear appropriate for good traction, wet and muddy conditions is highly recommended.
+Bring your own water/drinks, trail snacks, lunch - which will be on the trail, toilet necessities (no restrooms in the forest!); and a pack to haul your gear.
+Bring clothing to cover a range of temperatures, from cool mornings, to windy ridges, to warm sunny afternoons, to occassional showers.

 Please have proper gear and food before departing for the trailhead - there will not be time to stop and shop, as our driving schedule is fairly tight.